ysyk2021/innovative-approaches-to-transforming-problems-into-opportunities/src/chapter-1-2.md

-Introduction: Overview of the Contents and Structure of the Book
+Overview of the Contents and Structure of the Book
 ================================================================

 Innovative Approaches to Transforming Problems into Opportunities is a book that explores new and creative ways to approach problem-solving.
 The book is divided into several chapters, each focusing on different aspects of problem transformation.
 In this introduction, we will provide an overview of the contents and structure of the book.